mathiassv/MZLineSorter/README.md

 # MZLineSorter
 C++ Class for sorting lines in a file or buffer

-Can do advanced sorting of lines in a file.
+Can do advanced sorting of lines in a file.<br/>
-Can sort lines in files bases on what it say at a specific position on the lines.
+Can sort lines in files bases on what it say at a specific position on the lines.<br/>
-Can sort lines by a text part that is a date.
+Can sort lines by a text part that is a date.<br/>
-Can remove blackinks, skip whitepace and more.
+Can remove blackinks, skip whitepace and more.<br/>

+Demo app include a commandline tool that support all of this

 # Dependency
 This class is depended on the follwing other repositories